How to Keep Lizards Out of Garage

 Create a Physical Barrier That Lizards Cannot Cross

-What Smell Will Keep Lizards Away?
+What Smell Do Lizards Hate?

 Citrus oils (such as lemon or orange) and cayenne pepper are two natural substances that lizards dislike.
 These ingredients can be combined to make a natural repellent that can be applied to areas where lizards may be attracted, such as around the perimeter of a garage or on surfaces where lizards are frequently seen.
 It’s important to note that these odors may not completely deter lizards, but they can help to reduce the likelihood of them entering or residing in a particular area.